CCSMB/Standards/Standards/CCSMB-4.md

 text also apply to this format.*

 Lua code files should contain valid, executable Lua source code.
 These can either be self-contained programs, APIs or Lua otherwise loaded by a program.
+Lua code files should be loaded with `require`, over `os.loadAPI`.
+Lua code files should also use `local` to declare a variable, unless a `global` is needed, which it usually is not.